Ahmed-Adel-Ismail/OWMApp/README.md

 # OWMApp
-Sample Application for working with Open Weather Maps
+Sample MVVM Application for working with Open Weather Maps